kizzx2/impl_me/README.markdown

 ## Purpose

-It's very tedious to copy and paste the function declarations in a C++ header file into the implementation file, add the class name along with the curly braces
+It's very tedious to copy and paste the function declarations in a C++ header file into the implementation file, add the class name along with the curly braces.
+This is a simple script to ease the pain for those who're stuck in low-level land.

 ## Usage